vectorNull/vectorNull/README.md

 * Network Security / Penetration testing
 * Web Application Security / OWASP Top 10

-I'm a huge Backend buff and have a passion for writing .Net APIs and Microservices!

 I not only like writing code for efficiency and performance, but also with security and simplicity in mind.
-I want to know that users can trust that what I or my team builds will give them some peace of mind.
-With the creativity and cunning of malicious hackers on the rise as new technologies are presented to developers, I'm a firm believer that true privacy and security begins with code.
-It represents one of the biggest single point of failure in the security stack of any application.
+I want to know that users can trust that what I and my team builds will give them some peace of mind.
 Efficient, simple, and secure code is good code.

 <!-- Actual text -->